sangnovamoqapi/Caesar-cipher/README.md

-and the taking the difference of individual letters like for instance consider "of" the difference will be 9 which is 'o'-'f' FLAW : there will be words which will have same differences We can overcome by using other cryptanalysis concepts which are still under work...
+and the taking the difference of individual letters like for instance consider "of" the difference will be 9 which is 'o'-'f' FLAW : there will be words which will have same differences We can overcome by using other cryptanalysis concepts which is under Implementation Process ...